metio/terraform-provider-k8s/docs/data-sources/traefik_io_middleware_v1alpha1_manifest.md

 - `add_auth_cookies_to_response` (List of String) AddAuthCookiesToResponse defines the list of cookies to copy from the authentication server response to the response.
 - `address` (String) Address defines the authentication server address.
-- `auth_request_headers` (List of String) AuthRequestHeaders defines the list of the headers to copy from the request to the authentication server.If not set or empty then all request headers are passed.
+- `auth_request_headers` (List of String) AuthRequestHeaders defines the list of the headers to copy from the request to the authentication server.
+If not set or empty then all request headers are passed.
 - `auth_response_headers` (List of String) AuthResponseHeaders defines the list of headers to copy from the authentication server response and set on forwarded request, replacing any existing conflicting headers.
-- `auth_response_headers_regex` (String) AuthResponseHeadersRegex defines the regex to match headers to copy from the authentication server response and set on forwarded request, after stripping all headers that match the regex.More info: https://doc.traefik.io/traefik/v3.1/middlewares/http/forwardauth/#authresponseheadersregex
+- `auth_response_headers_regex` (String) AuthResponseHeadersRegex defines the regex to match headers to copy from the authentication server response and set on forwarded request, after stripping all headers that match the regex.
+More info: https://doc.traefik.io/traefik/v3.1/middlewares/http/forwardauth/#authresponseheadersregex
 - `tls` (Attributes) TLS defines the configuration used to secure the connection to the authentication server. (see [below for nested schema](#nestedatt--spec--forward_auth--tls))
 - `trust_forward_header` (Boolean) TrustForwardHeader defines whether to trust (ie: forward) all X-Forwarded-* headers.